tastytough/COMP2116-UserDocs/docs/Task3Emmy.md

 ### SELECT *

-`SELECT` used with an asterisk `(*)` will return all rows and all columns from the table we're quering
+`SELECT` used with an asterisk `(*)` will return all rows and all columns from the table we're quering.

-1. Add the query below in SQL script:
+1. Add the query example below in SQL script.
+Replace `customer` with your table's name:

     === "Query"